swissquote/crafty/docs/04_User_Guides/autofix_resources.md

 `crafty jsLint src/** --fix --preset recommended `

-This command will lint all your files for css rules inside src folder.
+This command will lint all your files for CSS rules inside src folder.

 `crafty cssLint src/** --fix --preset recommended `